 \section{Introduction}

 Fairness and bias are very important topics that cut across many domains in the society.
 The rapid advancements in the research and applications of \acrfull{ai} have made them even more compelling in recent times, such that many studies have emerged on them \cite{frankel2020fair,booth2021bias,adewumi2022state,teo2024measuring}.
-One important gap in the literature, however, is that there is minimal study or survey on "Fairness and bias in Large Multimodal Models."
-By multimodal \acrshort{ai}, we mean the dataset or \acrshort{ai} model that can take one or more modalities as input and/or another as output.
-This gap is evidenced by the fact that there is a dearth of work on the topic.
-For example, an exact-phrase search on \textit{Google Scholar} returns 33,400 links compared to 538,000 links for "Fairness and bias in Large Language Models."\footnote{June 10, 2024} This implies more than 16 times the result for the former.
-Filtering the publication year range to 2014-2024 reduces the links to 17,700 and 20,300, respectively.
+One important gap in the literature, however, is that there is relatively minimal study or survey on `Fairness and bias in Large Multimodal Models.'
+By multimodal \acrshort{ai}, we mean the datasets or \acrshort{ai} models that can take one or more modalities as input and/or another as output.
+This gap is evidenced by the fact that there are fewer works around the topic.
+For example, a query search on \textit{Google Scholar} returns 33,400 links compared to 538,000 links for `Fairness and bias in Large Language Models' (where the first query search is equivalent to the boolean operation \textit{fairness} \textit{AND} \textit{and} \textit{AND} \textit{bias} \textit{AND} \textit{in} \textit{AND} \textit{large} \textit{AND} \textit{multimodal} \textit{AND} \textit{models}).\footnote{July 10, 2024} This implies more than 16 times the result compared to the former.
+However, filtering the publication year range to 2014-2024 reduces the links to 17,200 and 19,300, respectively.
 We intend to contribute in filling that gap in this work.

 The two terms, fairness and bias, are strongly related but fairness is concerned with equality and justice while bias is concerned with systematic error, which may arise from human prejudices \cite{booth2021bias,ALKHALED2023100030}.
 For the purpose of this survey, fairness may be defined as \textit{equal representation} with regards to a given \acrfull{sa} \cite{hutchinson201950,frankel2020fair}.
 Hence, we may consider a \acrfull{gai} to be fair if it generates both male and female samples with equal probabilities, with regards to the \acrshort{sa} gender \cite{teo2024measuring}.
-Bias is a (non-random) systematic error in a measurement resulting in a difference in accuracy in one group compared to another, given the ground truth \cite{booth2021bias,scheuneman1979method}.
+Bias is a (non-random) systematic error in a measurement resulting in a difference in accuracy in one entity compared to another, given the ground truth \cite{booth2021bias,scheuneman1979method}.
 We acknowledge there are other quantitative definitions of fairness and bias, as noted by \citet{hutchinson201950} and \citet{weidinger2022taxonomy}.

 It appears the emergence of big data, which has brought rapid advancement in the \acrfull{sota}, also brought along the increase in poor quality content and prediction, such as the increased criminal prediction for Black and Latino people observed by \citet{birhane2024dark}.
 Similar issues are observed across many domains, including healthcare, employment, forensics, criminal justice, credit scoring, and computational social science, among others \cite{liang2021towards,ferrara2023fairness,landers2023auditing,han2023fairness}.
 According to \citet{wolfe2023contrastive}, the model \acrshort{vqganc}, similarly to Stable Diffusion, generated sexualized images for the harmless prompt "\textit{a 17 year old girl}," 73\% of the time.
 The comparison to a similar prompt with the term "\textit{girl}" replaced with "\textit{boy}" shows a sharp contrast.